thomasabishop/eolas/Electronics/Cells_and_batteries.md

 In the case of **series aiding**, cells are connected one in front of another with the positive terminal connecting to the negative terminal of the other in a line.

-In this configuration the same current flows through all the cells, it is not accumulative.
+In this configuration the same current flows through all the cells; it is not cumulative.
 We represent this as follows:

 $$
 I_{T} = I_{1} = I_{2} = I_{3}
 $$

-However the voltage is accumulative: it is the _sum_ of the individual cell voltages, represented below as [electrical field](/Electronics/Physics_of_electricity/Voltage.md#distinguishing-voltage-from-electric-field):
+However the voltage is cumulative: it is the _sum_ of the individual cell voltages, represented below as [electrical field](/Electronics/Physics_of_electricity/Voltage.md#distinguishing-voltage-from-electric-field):

 $$
 E_{T} = E_{1} + E_{2} + E_{3} \\
 $$

-Hence why series connections increase voltage but keep current constant.
+Thus series connections increase voltage but keep current constant.

 _Series battery connection:_

 ![](/img/series-battery-diagram.svg)

-_Can be represented in a circuit diagram in one of the following two ways: as a series of celss or as a single battery:_
+_Can be represented in a circuit diagram in one of the following two ways: as a series of cells or as a single battery:_

 ![](/img/series-battcircuit.svg)